Why Russia Poses a More Urgent Threat Than Iran

 At the same time, Russia has shifted decisively to a war economy.
 It now produces much of its weaponry domestically, reducing reliance on external partners—including Iran—and enabling it to sustain a prolonged confrontation with the West.

-Western governments—particularly the United States—have publicly warned that Russia may be developing a nuclear anti‑satellite (ASAT) weapon intended for use in space.
+In past days, Western governments—particularly the United States—have publicly warned that Russia may be developing a nuclear anti‑satellite (ASAT) weapon intended for use in space.
 According to US Space Command officials, the concern is not a nuclear strike on cities, but a nuclear device placed into Earth orbit—likely low Earth orbit (LEO)—and detonated to disable or destroy satellites.
 Such a detonation could generate a powerful electromagnetic pulse (EMP), flood orbital regions with radiation, and disable or destroy large numbers of satellites simultaneously.
 A single explosion could affect many satellites at once.

 A nuclear detonation in LEO would not immediately throw society “back to the 1800s,” but it would seriously disrupt the invisible infrastructure modern life depends on—especially satellites and precise timing systems.
 The damage would be widespread, uneven, and long‑lasting, which is precisely what makes such a weapon strategically alarming.